↑

 But you may find massive things, too!

-You may even be working against your goal of deepening your understanding of rest and the worship God deserves!
+You may even be working against your goal of deepening your understanding of rest and the worship God deserves and not even realize it!

 If you’re like me, you may find your holiday lifestyle honors and worships the busyness of society and the midst of traditions around you instead of Jesus.

-If you’d like a guide with daily readings, download the FREE Advent Season Self-care Bible Reading Plan HERE.
+If you’d like a guide with daily readings, get your FREE 2025 Advent Season Self-care Bible Reading Plan HERE.

-• Some enjoy using an Advent calendar and daily Advent readings.
+• Some enjoy using an Advent calendar and daily Advent gifts.

 • Others read daily Scripture readings or say prayers while they light candles in an Advent wreath.

-• And still, many others take the opportunity to reflect on Christ’s birth with an Advent reading plan.
+• And as I’ve written, many reflect on Christ’s birth with an Advent reading plan.

 Most believers find that combining the above activities provides the deeper meaning of rest and peace in the true story of Christmas.